-Racing-class animals, taking the horse, for instance, often meet conditions in tendon or muscle induced during a fierce race.
+Racing-class animals, take the horse, for instance, often meet conditions in tendons or muscles induced by a fierce race.
 However, as prey animals in nature, horses tend to mask injury to avoid predation.
 They hide it so well that the ailment can go unnoticed even by seasoned horse trainers.

-With interchangeable macro lens and wide FOV, FOTRIC 346A thermal imager allows inspectors to discover potential health issues in an instant, even for larger animals like horses.
+With an interchangeable macro lens and wide FOV, the FOTRIC 346A thermal imager allows inspectors to discover potential health issues in an instant, even for larger animals like horses.